maxiking913/T6-Survival/README.md

 ```
 -Respawn at Round 10+ will be with $800.
 Buy 1x Health and 1 Weapon to not die instantly in high Rounds.
 -Revive and give Money to others not working anymore on yourself.
+-Fixxed: -buying health will now add +100 to max health and not current health
+-Fixxed: -Round Respawn while whole intervall and not just on roundend (moved the function form level to a self monitor)

 ```

 # Features added in next Version